DataEngineeringLabs/orc-format/README.md

 What is not yet implemented:

 * Snappy, LZO decompression
-* streaming decompression (i.e. if a stripe is compressed in chunks - we currently only support a single chunk)
 * RLE v2 `Patched Base` decoding
 * RLE v1 decoding
 * Utility functions to decode non-native logical types: